SeaDve/seadve.github.io/content/blog/2-browser-benchmark-comparison-2021/index.md

 ## Conclusion

-At the end, all browsers are capable of handling daily tasks.
-As long as it provides you regular security updates and also privacy, you do not need to switch to another web browser for miniscule performance difference.
+In the end, all browsers are capable of handling daily tasks.
+As long as it provides you with regular security updates and also privacy, you do not need to switch to another web browser for a minuscule performance difference.
 And remember, performance should not be your only consideration on choosing a web browser.
 Have a nice day!

 ## Appendix